Csingiling1/VirtPLC/essen-demo/README.md

 - Use these multi-computer configurations
 - Implement proper security measures
 - Add monitoring and logging
-- Configure backups and disaster recovery</content>
+- Configure backups and disaster recovery
-<parameter name="filePath">/home/deginandor/Documents/Programming/VirtPLC/essen-demo/README.md